AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-24-microexpress.md

 ```

 You don't have to
-but most people are going to use Xcode, so lets create an Xcode
+but most people are going to use Xcode, so let's create an Xcode
 project for the package:

 ```shell